prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 **Top support call reasons: navigation confusion, OTP/handoff issues, order not ready at merchant** `[HYPO]`

 *Basis:* Reasoned hypothesis from first principles.
 These three categories represent the most structurally likely failure points in a delivery flow: (1) address resolution fails at the navigation step; (2) OTP handoff is a synchronisation problem between two parties under time pressure; (3) merchant readiness is outside the driver's control.
-This has not been validated through interviews on any platform.

 *How to validate:* Two approaches, ideally run in parallel.
 First, pull existing support ticket data and apply a category taxonomy — most CRM systems allow tagging by contact reason; if not, sample 200 tickets and manually code them.
 Second, run 15–20 critical incident interviews with drivers using the prompt: *"Tell me about the last time you had to call support during a delivery.
 Walk me through what happened."* Open-code responses.
 Cross-check the two datasets.
 Expect the ticket data and interview data to diverge — the interview data will surface reasons drivers don't call support even when they should.